penguintutor/lc-building/fileformat.md

 Wall is made up of points of a polygon.
 Convention is to start top left (where not top left - eg. apex then left takes priority).
 Then go clockwise.
 This makes it easier to identify the edge number.

-First entry is name for the wall (for user), followed by a list of lines to define edges)
+First entry is name for the wall (for user), followed by a list of points

 After list of points holds gui information, including view (eg. "front") and position within that view eg. [0,0].
 Note this applies to position within that view only, not how it will output.
 New entries default to [0,0] or available position and can be moved by the user.